rydmike/rydmike.github.io/colorscheme.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4al.png?raw=true" alt="ColorScheme example 4a light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4bl.png?raw=true" alt="ColorScheme example 4b light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cl.png?raw=true" alt="ColorScheme example 4c light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cd.png?raw=true" alt="ColorScheme example 4c dark" width="190"/>

 [**Example 5**](https://rydmike.com/flexcolorscheme5) is the last, and most complex one of the package bundled examples.
-It has many scheme and theming configuration options that we can modify interactively.
+It has many schemes and theming configuration options that we can modify interactively.
 This example is best seen and tested on a tablet, desktop or web browser, rather than on a phone, but it certainly works well on a phone too.

 This example can do a lot of the things seen on the **Theme** page in the